docknetwork/api-docs/source/index.html.md

 HTTP Method | Description
 --------- | -----------
-GET | Get one or many resources
+GET | Gets one or many resources
 POST | Creates a new resources
 PATCH | Partially update a resource
-DELETE | Delete a resource
+DELETE | Deletes a resource

 ## Rate Limits
 We allow you to make up to 200 requests in a 2 minute window (avg 100 reqs/min or 1.6 reqs/second).
 If you exceed beyond that, you will receive a 429 Too Many Requests response and have to wait up to a minute for the next request depending on when you hit the limit.
 If you require higher rate limits, please [contact us](mailto:contact@dock.io).